-Before starting to program any machining operation, a decision must be made as to the code to be used.
+Before starting programming any machining operations, decision must be made as to the code to be used.

 3.1.2 EIA/ISO AUTO-SELECT

 Before starting to use part program tapes, the control must be switched to the same code as the tapes, inaccordance with the procedure for writing-setting under 4.3.6 DISPLAY AND WRITING OF SETTING DATA.